jjmartegarcia/machinelearning/README.md

 1. Overview to the key areas of machine learning provides a snapshot of ML Lifecycle process, ML Data Engineering, ML Model Engineering, ML Algorithms and ML Model Evaluation.

-2. Detailed description of CRISP-ML(Q), which is a methodology that works for the standardization of the Machine Learning lifecycle approach across industries.
+2. Detailed description of CRISP-ML(Q), which is a methodology that works for the standardization of the machine learning lifecycle approach across industries.

-3. How to the choose the right Machine Learning Algorithm with cheat sheets.
+3. How to the choose the right machine learning algorithm with cheat sheets.

 4. Excercises: Practical guided examples and tutorials are provided in Jupyter Notebook format.